rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 ## Release to Azure from VSTS

 * Go back to <https://yourvstsusername.visualstudio.com/dreamhouse-mobile-ionic/_build>
-* You can deploy to many environments and servivces.
+* You can deploy to many environments and services.
 We just want to deploy to our App Service.
 First step is to select that target environment in a Release
 Click tab `Releases` then `+` - `Create Release Definition` - Select `Azure App Service Deployment` and click Apply
 ![Add Release Definition](img/2017-10-09-VSTSRelease1.PNG "Add Release Definition")